renglo/tank/CLOUD_README.md

 Configure domain to point to API Gateway

-VERY IMPORTANT: The value of the CNAME should not be the GATEWAY URL but the CUSTOM DOMAIN URL.
-They look similar but they are not the same

 - To get the right value, go to API Gateway > Custom Domain Names
-- Select the Custom Domain Name and look for "API Gateway domain name" copy and paste it as is
+- Select the Custom Domain Name and look for "API Gateway domain name" and copy it as is.
 - Go to Route53>Zones and Create a CNAME record:

 `NAME=<environment_name>`  `VALUE=<domain_name_api_id>.execute-api.<aws_region>.amazonaws.com>`

+VERY IMPORTANT: The value of the CNAME should not be the GATEWAY URL but the CUSTOM DOMAIN URL.
+They look similar but they are not the same

 - Save that record and almost immediately you'll be able to see your app in that subdomain.